fedejinich/coblo_poc/proposal.md

 ### What will be evaluated

-1. **Block propagation time (with and without COBLO)**
-   - Time from block emission to full reception.
+- Block propagation time: Time from block emission to full reception, with and without COBLO.

-2. **Time to start mining the child block**
-   - Whether mining can begin before the full execution of the parent block.
+- Mining start time: Whether mining can begin before the full execution of the parent block.

-3. **Compression ratio achieved by COBLO**
+- Orphan block rate: Impact of COBLO on reducing the number of discarded blocks.
-   - Comparison between traditional block size and COBLO block size.
+- COBLO compression ratio: Comparison between traditional block size and COBLO block size.

-4. **Percentage of transactions resolved via local mempool**
-   - Effectiveness of `compressedTransactionIds` in reconstructing transactions.
+- Local mempool resolution rate: Effectiveness of `compressedTransactionIds` in reconstructing transactions from local state.

-5. **Time to resolve ID collisions**
-   - Measure overhead when compressed transaction IDs collide.
+- ID collision resolution time: Overhead introduced when compressed transaction IDs collide.

-6. **State validation error rate**
-   - Measure if the final state derived from `changeBatch` matches expectations.
+- State validation error rate: Frequency at which final state derived from `changeBatch` does not match expected state.

-7. **Orphan block rate**
-   - Assess whether COBLO helps reduce the number of discarded blocks.

 ---